hdsu-bioquant/hdsu-bioquant.github.io/_pages/wiki/02_cluster_access.md

 An example for your local config-file can be downloaded [here]({{ site.url }}{{ site.baseurl }}/downloads/wiki/config)

+In case you can't connect via VS-Code you might have to create the multiplex folder locally with mkdir.

 ## Quick start to cluster
 After getting access and configuring your ssh config file accordingly, you can start by either using ssh via your terminal
 <img src="../../images/ssh/ssh_terminal.png" style="display: block; margin: 20px auto; width: 400px;"/>